manderio/mandots/README.md

 - [tbsm](https://github.com/loh-tar/tbsm), a login manager that allows you to log in straight from the terminal!
 - [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh), a shell set up before i wasn't too lazy to do it myself, didn't like the presets so removed it, that's me though

-Note that the configs won't magically translate to my x tools, I just want to give credit to people who are cooler.
+Note that the configs won't magically translate to my x tools, I just want to give credit to people who are cooler than I will ever be!
+If you wanna adapt, I won't stop you lol